kjurdzinski/KTJ_microbes.github.io/_pages/about.md

 I love biology, chemistry, math, and physics.
 I do a lot of data science and bioinformatics; they allow me to research cool stuff.
 Take me for a walk, a hike, a run, or a swim, somewhere in nature where life flourishes, and I will be happy.
 Alternatively, give me a good book.
 And a cup of tea!

 I understand my name is very hard to memorize, pronounce, or search for.
 I hope this website will make it easier to locate me.
-KTJ microbes, ktjmicrobes.com, is all you have to remember to check me out from now on.
+KTJ Microbes, ktjmicrobes.com, is all you have to remember to check me out from now on.